 Anh: My background is in academia – I have a Ph.D. in American Studies and Ethnicity from USC.
-Eventually I received an American Council of Learned Societies (ACLS) fellowship, which places PhDs in the humanities and the nonprofit sector.
+After afew years of teaching I received an ACLS Public fellowship from the American Council of Learned Societies, which places PhDs in the humanities in the nonprofit and public sector.
 That’s how I started with the Arts Commission.
 During the fellowship, I did a lot of data analysis, impact analysis and supported the agency’s strategic plan.
 In that 5 year strategic plan, which just ended last year, the agency highlighted cultural equity as the agency’s number one value.
 Cultural equity has always been the value that guided our grantmaking process.
 But with the creation of the strategic plan, the agency adopted cultural equity as the value for the entire agency.
 When I started, I looked at: how can we measure cultural equity?
-How can we make sure it’s not just part of the grants program but part of the day-to-day work, as well as our galleries, public art program, our collections.
+How can we make sure it’s not just part of the Grants program but part of the day-to-day work in our Galleries, Public Art program, our Civic Arts Collections.

-2 or 3 years ago, we became involved with GARE with the help of a staff member from the Planning Commission who was going through the GARE cohort training.
-At this time, I (along with a few other colleagues), developed the Racial Equity Working Group and we spent this past year drafting a plan and a statement.
+2 years ago, we became involved with GARE with the help of a staff member from the Planning Commission who was going through the GARE cohort training.
+I along with a three other colleagues attended the Northern California GARE learning cohort as part of the City and County of San Francisco cohort.
+As our agency started to lead with race, I was asked to take on racial equity as part of my job together with my work in policy and research.
+Currently, I lead our Racial Equity Working Graoup and we spent all of last year drafting a plan and a statement.
 This was a very long process because we wanted to ensure that everybody in the agency has a chance to provide feedback.
 In addition to that, I do a lot of data work.
 We are streamlining and standardizing the way we collect demographic data so we can measure the impact of our agency.
-I develop the demographic data survey for all of our programs and I am working on a new database that would allow us to better capture and analyze data.
+I developed the demographic data survey for all of our programs and I am working on a new database that would allow us to better capture and analyze data.